Frequently Asked Questions – Field Placements

 For most field placements, class rank and GPA are not considered, but you must have passed your first year writing class.
 (Certain judicial field placements may take class rank and GPA into consideration.)
 The paramount consideration is why you want to do a field placement, and where you want to do that field placement.
 You will write a statement of interest as a part of your application – please provide detailed answers to the questions asked in that statement of interest!

 Participation in a field placement also requires that a student successfully complete that placement’s “onboarding” requirements, which generally include a background check and a drug screening.
-Failure to successfully complete onboarding/screening for a field placement may disqualify a student from participation in future field placements and clinics – if you have questions or concerns about the onboarding process, please contact Prof. Brooks well in advance of the application period.
+Failure to successfully complete onboarding/screening for a field placement may disqualify a student from participation in future field placements and clinics – if you have questions or concerns about the onboarding process, please contact Prof. Pittman well in advance of the application period.

 How many hours must students devote to a field placement?